 To get there from Valladolid, I took a collectivo, taxi-vans that wait around until there are enough people going to the same place before it leaves.
 It’s the cheapest way to get around in Mexico.

 On a typical day, I’d get asked 3 different times by collectivo drivers if I wanted to go to Ek’ Balam while out walking around Valladolid.

 Packed Valladolid Taxi Ride

-I gave up and decided to find a taxi.
-I talked a taxi driver into cramming all 5 of me into his tiny 4 passenger car.
+I finally gave up and decided to find a taxi.
+I talked a taxi driver into cramming all 5 of us into his tiny 4 passenger car.

-On the ride in I could see and smell burning forest.
+On the ride in I could see and smell the burning forest.
 Our driver told me they are clearing the land to build more tourist facilities in the area.

-This is kind of sad, as I think the sites lose their mystery when they start adding giant bus parking lots and hotels all over the place.
+This is kind of sad, as I think the sites lose their mystery when they start adding giant tour bus parking lots and hotels all over the place.